ft-t/apimonkey/README.md

 JSON Selector functionality is based on GoLang implementation of https://github.com/tidwall/gjson library

 ### Response Mapping
-You can map specific response strings to images on your StreamDeck.
+You can map specific response strings to images or text on your StreamDeck.
 You can unlimited number of mappings.

 ![docs/mapping.png](docs/mapping.png)